rencire/archigram/README.md

 # Archigram
-Archigram is a simple tool to help with drawing and visualizing diagrams.
+Archigram is a simple tool to help with drawing graphs.
 Original purpose is to help with drawing software architecture diagrams.

+Currently a WIP.

 #Project Management
 Trello board: